creative-workflow/capistrano-container/README.md

   container = container_by_id 'website_company_beta_db'
 ```

+Note that you have to use this commands inside a SSHKit context, means inside a `on roles :containers_host do` block for example.

-A container instance has the following methods:
+A container has the following methods:
 ```ruby
   # tests if the container has a specific role
   def has_role?(role)